alfredzimmer/go-microservices/README.md

 A Go based microservices architecture for e-commerce application.

-It include services for account management, product catalog and order processing.
+It includes services for account management, product catalog and order processing.
 Interservice communications are handled by gRPC.
 GraphQL serves as the API gateway for the entire microservices.

 - Microservices:
   - Account